john-sharratt/cow_hashbrown/README.md

 [![Documentation](https://docs.rs/hashbrown/badge.svg)](https://docs.rs/hashbrown)
 [![Rust](https://img.shields.io/badge/rust-1.63.0%2B-blue.svg?maxAge=3600)](https://github.com/rust-lang/hashbrown)

+Fork of https://github.com/rust-lang/hashbrown with added COW support.

+HashMap implementation that will copy the data when-ever it modification is made to either the entry list or the value in the map itself.

-This crate is a Rust port of Google's high-performance [SwissTable] hash map, adapted to make it a drop-in replacement for Rust's standard `HashMap` and `HashSet` types.
+The original crate was a Rust port of Google's high-performance [SwissTable] hash map, adapted to make it a drop-in replacement for Rust's standard `HashMap` and `HashSet` types.